soasis/text/documentation/source/api/is_unicode_scalar_value.rst

 .. warning::

 	Note there are some :term:`expectations of scalar value types <unicode scalar value>`.
-If your type violates these expectations then code depending on them is free to execute ☢️☢️Undefined Behavior☢️☢️.
+If your type violates these expectations then code depending on them is free to execute |ub|.

 .. doxygenclass:: ztd::text::is_unicode_scalar_value
 	:members: